tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 * the basic features included in the thermal conductivity routine of TDEP
 * thermal conductivity as a function of temperature
 * thermal conductivity for a given isotope distribution
-* thermal conductivity vs q-point grid.
+* thermal conductivity vs q-point grid
 * plot and analysis of the results

 The tutorial **does not cover**: